liana-p/indie-game-store/README.md

 This template is meant to be easily customizable.
 Here are some easy ways to customize it:

 - Look at the `src/content/games.yaml` file to add your games.
+You can also create markdown files for each game in `content/game-descriptions/` to customise the content of each game's page.
 - Edit `src/config/site.ts` to change your studio name, email, and other site details.
-- Change theme variables in `src/styles/variables.css` to match your branding, or edit other CSS files in there.
+- Change colors and theme variables in `src/styles/variables.css` to match your branding, or edit other CSS files in there.
 - Edit the general site layout in `src/layouts/Layout.astro` and the other files it uses to change the header, footer, and other common elements.
 - Create new pages in `src/pages/` using markdown file or Astro components.
 - Update the `terms` and `privacy` pages with your own legal text.